SinomeM/NSHG_CNVs_workshop_2024/README.md

 HTML.
 Alternatively, you can manually execute the R code chunks one after the other.

-**NB** : Some chunck are marked as "# NOT RUN", these are **not** meant to be manually executed.
-Some are rmardown settings, other are oprional steps.
+**NB** : Some chunks are marked as "# NOT RUN", these are **not** meant to be manually executed.
+Some are rmarkdown settings, other are optional steps.

 # Homework